joelthayer406/web-dev-hw/Assignment-10/READ.md

 Fallback fonts give you the option to run different fonts in case a specific font is not available.
 It gives you a second or third choice just in case.

 Free Response: Summarize your work cycle for this assignment.
 Another tough time but I was finally able to change fonts which I have been trying to do in the past but was unable to figure it out so i will look at that as a win.
 This is tough.
 But I am definitely trying.

+Update: getting there.